sematext/sematext-agent-java/README.md

 After cloning the repo, executing `build.sh` will build the packages for multiple Linux distributions.

-### Setup
+### Set up
-The packages can be installed using OS specific package manager like dpkg, yum, etc. Once installed a new App can be setup by running `setup-spm` command.
-For example, to setup monitoring for a JVM application in standalone mode, add
+The packages can be installed using OS specific package manager like dpkg, yum, etc. Once installed a new App can be set up by running `setup-spm` command.
+For example, to set up monitoring for a JVM application in standalone mode, add

 ```bash
 -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=3000 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false
 ```
 to startup arguments of Java process you wish to monitor.
-Then you can setup new App by running the following command:
+Then you can set up new App by running the following command:

 ```bash
 sudo bash /opt/spm/bin/setup-spm  \